Five Insights for CIOs to Understand Application Modernization

 Insight #4 – Technology Is Great, But Have You Tried Talented People?

-modernization project obstacles
+modernization projects obstacles

 If the decision to modernize didn’t directly impact the development team around it, things might be simpler, Kelly shared.
 However, we cannot ignore the human aspect–in fact, 97% of survey respondents expressed that organizational pushback against modernizing is to be expected.
 Whether it’s the cost, risk, fear of change, or fear of failure, it’s often difficult to get full team support to begin a large-scale modernization project.